Enterprise-CMCS/managed-care-review/services/github-oidc/README.md

 ### IAM Role

-This is the role that the Actions workflow assumes via the OIDC request.
+This is the role that the Actions workflow assumes via an OIDC request.
 The permissions defined for the role dictate the scope of the short-term credentials that are passed back to GitHub by AWS.
-This service creates an Actions repo secret (as well as a matching Dependabot repo secret for the 'main' stage) that contains the OIDC role ARN, and the secrets are referenced by the [GitHub Action that configures AWS credentials for workflows](https://github.com/aws-actions/configure-aws-credentials#assuming-a-role).
-See the example below under "Using the OIDC Provider in a Workflow."
+The [GitHub Action that configures AWS credentials for workflows](https://github.com/aws-actions/configure-aws-credentials#assuming-a-role) is configured with the ARN of the OIDC role that the workflow will assume, given that the request from GitHub's OIDC provider meets the requirements that are configured on the AWS side.

+In the `dev` environment, there can be many OIDC roles: one 'offical' one that corresponds to the `main` branch, and one for each feature branch that includes a change to this service.
+The composite action for getting AWS credentials (see the example in 'Using the OIDC Provider in a Workflow' below) takes in parameters that tell the action which OIDC role to assume.

-Each environment can have many OIDC roles with varying permissions.
-However, each role has a trust relationship with the single AWS IdP for GitHub for that environment.
+The `val` and `prod` environments each have a single OIDC role that is promoted from `dev`.
+Each role in a given environment has a trust relationship with the single AWS IdP for GitHub for that environment.

-## GitHub Repo Secrets
-This service uses a post-deploy script that creates or updates an Actions repo secret containing the OIDC role ARN (and for the 'main' stage, a matching Dependabot secret).
-Because of this, when the service is deployed there must be a GitHub personal access token with `repo` and `read:public_key` scopes set as `GITHUB_TOKEN` in the environment for the deployment.
-The [default token granted to Actions workflows by GitHub](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token) does not permit the management of repo secrets.

 ## Usage
 ### Bootstrapping